Panama's borders have opened for most travelers, while many restrictions are still in place domestically.

 - Anyone entering Panama will be required to present a negative antigen test, no older than 48 hours before arrival.

-- It is also possible to be tested upon arrival, at the cost of $50 USD.
+- It is also possible to be tested upon arrival, at the cost of $50 USD, vaccinated travelers are exempt.

 Is public transportation open in Panama?